cewing/training.python_web/source/presentations/session05.rst

 .. class:: incremental

-These technologies are foundational.

-.. class:: incremental

-Everything we do from here out will be based on tools *built* using them.
+Everything we do from here out will be based on tools built using these *foundational technologies*.

 From Now On